 I happened to use a different method of assembly this time because I didn't want to see any exposed fasteners.
 Recently I had purchased a Kreg Jig guide for drilling pocket holes and wanted to try it out.
 The results were awesome.
 I got a bit carried away and probably used too many screws.
 The manual suggests a pocket screw about every 6 to 8 inches.
 Mine were probably more like every 3 to 4 inches, but it's definitely not coming apart!

-Whatever method you choose to assemble your guitar rack, just click on the link below to view the plans.
+Whatever method you choose to assemble your guitar rack, click on the image to the left or just click here to view the plans.
 If you prefer to download a copy to your computer, right click then "save-as".
 Either way, you'll need the Adobe reader to view the file.